-[CO1] Identify the force systems for given conditions by applying the basics of mechanics.

-- [CO2] Determine unknown force(s) of different engineering systems. - [CO3] Apply the principles of friction in various conditions for useful purposes. - [CO4] Find the centroid and centre of gravity of various components in engineering systems.

-[CO5] Select the relevant simple lifting machine(s) for given purposes.
+- [CO1] Identify the force systems for given conditions by applying the basics of mechanics. - [CO2] Determine unknown force(s) of different engineering systems. - [CO3] Apply the principles of friction in various conditions for useful purposes. - [CO4] Find the centroid and center of gravity of various components in engineering systems. - [CO5] Select the relevant simple lifting machine(s) for given purposes.

 Criteria Description Maximum Marks

 Continuous Internal Internal Examination 5

 Assessment (CIA) Attendance 5

 Assignment 5

 End Semester End Semester Examination 35

 Examination(ESE)

 Total 50

-Attendance A minimum of 75% Attendance is required to be maintained
+Attendance A minimum of 75% Attendance e is required to be maintained

 by a student to be qualified for taking up the End Semester

 examination.
-The allowance of examination.
 The allowance of 25% includes all types of

-leaves including medical leaves leaves including medical leaves.
+leaves including medical leaves S.